Tropical forest: History

 The tropical forest was originally identified as a specific type of biome in 1949.

 Types of tropical forest

-Tropical forests are often thought of as evergreen rainforests and moist forests, but these account for only a portion of them (depending on how they are defined - see maps).
+Tropical forests are often thought of as evergreen rainforests and moist forests, but these account for only a portion of them (depending on how they are defined – see maps).
 The remaining tropical forests are a diversity of many different forest types including:

 Eucalyptus open forest, tropical coniferous forests, savanna woodland (e.g. Sahelian forest), and mountain forests (the higher elevations of which are cloud forests).
 Over even relatively short distances, the boundaries between these biomes may be unclear, with ecotones between the main types.

-The nature of tropical forest in any given area is affected by a number of factors, most importantly:
+The nature of tropical forests in any given area is affected by several factors, most importantly: